luisjure/csound-vim/README.md

 - `F8 ` - write current .csd to disk, compile it without extra command line flags
 - `F9 ` - write current .csd to disk, compile it and send to audio card in realtime (`-o dac`)
-- `F10` - write current .csd to disk, compile it and write it to file $SFDIR/test.wav, return to Vim
+- `F10` - write current .csd to disk, compile it and write it to file ./test.wav, return to Vim
-- `F11` - write current .csd to disk, compile it and write it to file $SFDIR/test.wav, stay in console (for debugging)
+- `F11` - write current .csd to disk, compile it and write it to file ./test.wav, stay in console (for debugging)
 - `F12` - play (with the command `aplay`) last compiled file, return to Vim

 These macros were designed for GNU/Linux, they might need adjustments for other environments.

 ##### online help
-Online documentation for all (or most) Csound elements is available through the `:he[lp]` command, or typing `K` when the cursor is on the element in normal mode.
+Online documentation for most Csound elements is available through the `:he[lp]` command, or typing `K` when the cursor is on the element in normal mode.

 ##### template
 When creating a new file with the `.csd` extension, the `templates/template.csd` file will be used as a template.